 Listen to the directions to make ice cream mochi.

-Referring to famous Japanese street foods, it is impossible not to mention takoyaki.
-People call it the octopus ball.
-It is a top favorite snack in Japan.
+Speaking of famous Japanese street foods, it is impossible not to mention takoyaki, aka octopus ball.
+It is also a top favorite snack in Japan.
 These round balls are made with dough and an octopus in the middle.

 The takoyaki is coated with takoyaki sauce for extra flavor.
 Furthermore, the greasy of the mayonnaise topping will leave an indelible impression in your mind.

-Originally, this delicious food was made by an Osaka street vendor in 1935.
+Originally, this delicious Osaka-based street food was made by a vendor in 1935.
 Akashi city akashiyaki dumplings are considered to be the forerunners of this food.

 It is time to explore all information about the history of takoyaki.